alex-kings/brio-project/PROGRESS.md

 Silly idea?
 Because the generation time is so dependant on initial conditions and has times varying from very very small to huge...
 Could try for a certain amount of time, and if not successful re-try with a different initial set of pieces...
 With multiple threads trying it could be fine..?

+_12/12/2022_ **Helper**
+Added a heuristic in the core to not allow pieces to be placed further away than half the total distance.
+COULD IMPROVE THAT HEURISTIC TO RATHER NOT GO FURTHER THAN THE TOTAL DISTANCE LEFT IN HAND?
+(Need a nice way to know how much distance is left in hand)

+Added option to load figure in the bezier helper to add a circle.
+Added a circle to each figure, encompassing all the OBBS in that figure to make a much more efficient collision detection system.